khakhalin/notes/papers/Hinton2006dim.md

 > Essentially, it seems like a sequence of weird symmetric one-layer-deep autoencoders, trained in a greedy way.

-Finally, as each sets of weights works both for encoding and for decoding, they can be used as proxies (initialization) not only for the endoding part of an autoencoder, but also for the reverse funnel.
+Finally, as each sets of weights works both for encoding and for decoding, they can be used as proxies (initialization) not only for the encoding part of an autoencoder, but also for the reverse funnel.
 They used cross-entropy error $E = -\sum p_i \log q_i - \sum (1-p_i) \log (1-q_i)$ where p_i is i-th pixel intensity (in 0:1) and q_i is its reconstruction.
 And they also applied the same model to news articles of different topics, using top 2000 thematic words as a feature vector.

 But the most interesting (for the time) part of the paper seems that they compared the representation to PCA, and noticed two things.
 One, is that PCA gives a much worse reconstruction (coz it's linear?).
 And second, that you can visualize it if you make an extreme two-dimensional autoencoder, and the visualization shows much clearer separation between categories in the latent space.